Bitter ending: 51-yard touchdown pass in final seconds averts Titans’ surge - Port Arthur News

 Other stats …

 Sanders finished with 353 total yards and three touchdowns.
-Sanders also threw two interceptions.
 Williams led the Titans with four receptions for 72 yards and a touchdown.

 “He plays his butt off every week,” Morgan said of Sanders.
 “He’s the reason we were in that game.
 It was sheer will.
 He plays hard and he ain’t a big dude.
 He takes some punishment out there… He is a great kid and I love him to death.”